Book Dash Books

 Thanda is a community-based organisation in Mtwalume, KwaZulu-Natal.
 In October 2018 they received Book Dash books, sponsored by the Solon Foundation.
 This is their feedback:

 “You have made it possible for children in our community to have something they never had before – books of their very own!
-Thanks to your generosity, all the children in our ECD Programme were able to take home two wordless story books, I can dress myself and Springloaded to read and enjoy in their own time.
+Thanks to your generosity, all the children in our early childhood development (ECD) programme were able to take home two wordless storybooks, I can dress myself and Springloaded, to read and enjoy in their own time.

-“Before children took their books home, our ECD Facilitators held a meeting with guardians where they read both books together to encourage guardians to read them with their children, and to familiarize them with reading wordless books with children.”
+“Before children took their books home, our ECD facilitators held a meeting with guardians where they read both books together to encourage guardians to read them with their children, and to familiarise them with reading wordless books with children.”

 Watch the video